Caso-source/caso-source.github.io/HackTheBox/academy.md

 ![](pictures/role-academy.png)

-Once I changed the value of my role to 1 and forwarded the post request on I was able to login to the admin portal
+Once I changed the value of my role to 1 and forwarded the post request, I was able to login to the admin portal

 ![](pictures/admin1-academy.png)